Armeno-Georgian War: Allied intervention

-Final clashes
+Georgian counteroffensives and final clashes

 Both sides attempted to maintain favorable positions before the ceasefire came into effect.
 The Armenian soldiers had marched for two weeks without rest.
 No reinforcements could be sent by the government.
 The supplies of Armenian troops now mostly consisted of bread and munitions captured from the Georgians.
 An outbreak of typhus had also occurred.
 Conversely, the Georgians were able to quickly send reinforcements and plan operations now that hostilities were so close to Tiflis.

 Several skirmishes took place from 25 to 27 December.
 Though the Georgian efforts had become more brazen, positions changed little during these days.
 On 28 December, the Georgians had made a breakthrough when a force of 3,500 instructed by Mazniashvili overtook Shulaver, as well as a number of smaller villages.
 The Armenians suffered 200 casualties.
 Over the next two days, the Armenians and Georgians fought over Sadakhlu, which changed hands several times.
 Eventually the two armies entrenched themselves in a stalemate, with the Armenians in station and Georgians in the town.

 The final confrontations took place on 31 December, before the ceasefire would come into effect at midnight.
 The Armenians made strategic gains at their center and right columns, but the typhus-infected left column was pushed back.
 Late in the afternoon, Armenian soldiers outflanked the Georgians and took the eastern heights of Sadakhlu.
 In addition, the Armenians had also cut the railway leading Shulaver in Mamai.
 At the end of the day, both armies were situated along irregular lines.
 The north, south, and east of Sadakhlu were controlled by the Armenians, while the Georgians had advanced a considerable distance southwest of the village.